RadkoSS/SoftUni-Fundamentals-2022/README.md

 # SoftUni-Fundamentals-2022
-All of my C# SoftUni Fundamentals exercises (2022)
+All my C# SoftUni Fundamentals exercises from January to April 2022.